stanchino/zonos-docker/README.md

 ## Continuous Integration

 The Docker image is automatically built and pushed to Docker Hub:
-- Weekly builds every Sunday at midnight UTC
+- Daily builds everyday at midnight UTC
 - On every push to main that changes Dockerfile or start.sh
 - Images are tagged with:
   - `latest` for the most recent build from main